NautilusTrader

 def on_start(self) -> None:

-# Set a recurring timer (fires every 5 seconds)
+# Set a recurring timer with a callback (fires every 5 seconds)

 def on_stop(self) -> None: